viivi-uhari/CollaborativeAI/README.md

 Once the docker network is up, run `python3 test_orchestrator.py` to run the orchestrator.

 After that, the frontend should be accessible via https://localhost:8062.
-Note, that we provide some certificate files, but those should not be used in actual deployment environment!